Customize Consent Preferences

 Step 4 – Bank Review Process

 During the video call, your identity would be verified by the bank officer.
-There will be a discussion around the details of your business – activities, plan, estimate turnover, etc. along with your background and experience.
+The video conference will cover your business details (activities, plan, estimated turnover) and your background/experience.
 They would also discuss the international banking services that would be required by the business as well as you.
-Most likely, the officer will meet with all directors and shareholders with a certain percentage of shares, signatories, and UBOs during the video conference.
+Expect the bank officer to meet with all directors, significant shareholders, signatories, and UBOs via video conference.

-For those who need to visit the banks, generally, you will face the same situation and similar procedures as the video conference.
+If an in-person bank visit is required, the process and questions will generally mirror those of a video conference.
 The only difference is whether it is on the screen or in person.
 So, you still need to be well-prepared for everything before arriving at the bank.

 Step 6- Notarize or Apostille Your Documents